 Introduction to Romans

-Paul wrote the book of Romans as a letter to the church in Rome, a community of believers that had already been in existence for a number of years.
-The community was made up of Jewish Christians and Gentile Christians alike, coming together to worship God and share the Gospel of Jesus.
-The letter is instructional in nature and intended to provide direction, encouragement, and guidance to a community of believers during a period of relative peace for Christians in the Roman Empire.
+Apostle Paul wrote the book of Romans as a letter to the church in Rome, a community of believers that had already been in existence for a number of years.
+The community was made up of Jewish Christians and Gentile Christians alike, coming together to worship righteous God and share the Gospel of Jesus.
+The letter is instructional in divine nature and intended to provide direction, encouragement, and guidance to a community of believers during a period of relative peace for Christians in the Roman Empire.

 Though directed to the church in Rome, Paul had not yet visited the city at the time he wrote his letter to the Romans.
 Rather, Paul wrote from Corinth, another major stop during his third missionary journey.
 While Corinth was a successful missional location, the city was also characterized by much immorality and idolatry.
 Paul's insistent warning against such things in the book of Romans may well reflect his experience of just how destructive such practices could be.

 Throughout the letter to the Romans, Apostle Paul sets out to share foundational knowledge of the Christian faith.
 He begins by remarking on human sinfulness and the effects that sinfulness has on all God's people.
 Paul explains that due to our rebellion against God and what He has declared right, all of humanity has been condemned.
 But, Paul goes on, God shows us grace and mercy by offering us justification, or a way to be made right, through faith in Jesus Christ, His Son.